The Blue Mosque story

 Compared to the older mosques, cathedrals, Ayasofia (St. Sophia), the Blue Mosque is both more proportionate and more elegant – with a dome less impressive (23 meters diameter) and placed lower (it rises to 43 meters), but also incomparably bright, thanks to the countless windows with elegant stained glass surrounding domes and semi-domes.

 Among the innovations, there are particular ablution taps placed along the adjoining galleries to the court, and the number of minarets: six, a first for all mosques other than the Sacred Mosque surrounding Kabah in Mecca.
-This particular innovation triggered most of the criticism from the religious scholars, for they believe no building should compete, with the Sacred Mosque (al-Masjid al-haram).
-Wise and circumspect, Sultan Ahmet I st did add a seventh minaret at the mosque in Mecca to stop criticism.
+This particular innovation triggered most of the criticism from some of the religious leaders of that time, for they believed no building should competed, with the Sacred Mosque (al-Masjid al-haram).
+Wise and circumspect, The Ottoman sultan had a seventh minaret added to the mosque in Mecca to combat this criticism.